h2non/rocky/README.md

 #### rocky#useReplay(...middleware)

-Use a given middleware to handle the replay traffic.
+Use a middleware for all the incoming traffic in the HTTP replay phase.
+This middleware stack can be useful to differ between forward/replay traffic, applying separated flows of middleware.

+#### rocky#useForward(...middleware)

+Use a middleware for all the incoming traffic only for the HTTP request forward phase.
+For most cases you will only use `.use()`, but for particular modifications only for the forwarded traffic, this middleware can be useful.

 #### rocky#useFor(name, ...middleware)

 Use a custom middleware for a specific phase.
 Supported phase names are: `forward`, 'replay'.

-This method is used internally, but it's also public since it could be useful for dynamic programmatic middleware configuration, instead of using the shortcut methods such as: `useReplay` or `useForward`.
+This method is used internally, however it's also public since it could be useful for dynamic middleware configurations instead of using the shortcut methods such as: `useReplay` or `useForward`.

 #### rocky#balance(...urls)